pyrevitlabs/pyRevit/README.md

 Another example of this method is `0005_RL_PushButton_Lookup_RevitLookup_CmdSnoopDb.png` that will create a button calling the 'Snoop DB' command of the RevitLookup addin.
 This type of button does not need any external scripts.
 This single `.png` file has all the necessary information for this link button.

 ## Reloading the scripts library:
-pyRevit commands only keep a link to the IronPython script file.
+pyRevit commands only keep a link to the actual IronPython script file.
 Revit reads and runs the script file any time the user clicks on the corresponding button.
 This means you can edit any script while Revit is running and the next time you click on the corresponding script button, Revit will run the modifed script file.

 If you added scripts or panels while Revit is running, use the `reloadScripts` button from the `Settings` group to reload the changes.
 It'll search for the scripts and will update the buttons, disabling the missing and adding the newly found.